port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git-provider/github-exporter/github-exporter.md

 # GitHub Exporter

-Our integration with GitHub allows you to export GitHub objects to Port as Entities of existing Blueprints.
+Our integration with GitHub allows you to export GitHub objects to Port as entities of existing blueprints.
+The integration supports real-time event processing so Port always provides an accurate **real-time** representation of your GitHub resources.

 ## What does our GitHub Exporter offer you?